matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ## Security considerations

-When using reactions for voting purposes we might well want to anonymise the reactor, at least from other users if not server admins, to avoid retribution problems.
+If using reactions for upvoting/downvoting purposes we would almost certainly want to anonymise the reactor, at least from other users if not server admins, to avoid retribution problems.
 This gives an unfair advantage to people who run their own servers however and can cheat and deanonymise (and publish) reactor details.
+In practice, reactions may not be best used for upvote/downvote as at the unbundled level they are intrinsically private data.

 Or in a MSC1228 world... we could let users join the room under an anonymous persona from a big public server in order to vote?
 However, such anonymous personae